Rekhaaravind/react-app-from-scratch/readme.md

 Video: [Code Splitting with React and React Router v4](https://www.youtube.com/watch?v=bUlkq3PDfRY&t=762s)

-At it's most basic, Lazily loading your Events component means that the data that is a part of that page does not get fetched and loaded if you visit that route.
+At its most basic, Lazily loading your Events component means that the data that is a part of that page does not get fetched and loaded if you visit that route.

 #### `Frame.js`